gourab9817/BuiltFit/README.md

 ## 🧠 Project Description

-**Notoro** is a comprehensive and intuitive workout tracking app that helps you plan, execute, and analyze your strength training sessions.
+**Builtfit** is a comprehensive and intuitive workout tracking app that helps you plan, execute, and analyze your strength training sessions.

-Whether you're a beginner or an experienced lifter, Notoro is designed to give you control over your workouts, your progress, and your training routine — all in one app.
+Whether you're a beginner or an experienced lifter, Builtfit is designed to give you control over your workouts, your progress, and your training routine — all in one app.

 ---